raspberrypilearning/fart-detector/WORKSHEET.md

 A clever trick we can use here is the [resistor ladder](http://en.wikipedia.org/wiki/Resistor_ladder).
 This is where we have a set of repeating resistors that we can independently turn on and off in our code.
 If each resistor has a different value in ohms we can use different combinations of them to give us something which approximates the behaviour of a variable resistor / potentiometer.

 Look at the diagram below.
 This *schematically* shows how a resistor ladder would be connected to the TGS2600 air quality sensor.
-So essentially the output voltage of the sensor is coming out of pin number `2` and this is connected to `GPIO 4` however in between that we have several places where we can siphon off voltage to ground to bring the voltage down to the GPIO pin threshold.
+So essentially the output voltage of the sensor is coming out of pin number `2` and this is connected to GPIO 4.
+However in between that we have several places where we can siphon off voltage to bring the voltage down to the GPIO pin threshold as required.

 ![](images/ladder_schematic.png)

+So far only the 47k ohm `R0` is present on your breadboard which is hard wired directly to ground.
+The other resistors are connected to a GPIO pin.
+This gives us digital control over whether that resistor is on or off.
+If we configure the GPIO pin in our code to be in `INPUT` mode this switches the resistor off because the pin not connected to anything.
+However if we set it to use `OUTPUT` mode and then drive the pin `LOW` this will connect the resistor to ground and thus some voltage will be siphoned off through it.